Alfrancis Chua: Tanduay Gold Rhum Masters (1999–2000)

 Tanduay re-entered the PBA in 1999 PBA season with Chua as head coach.
 He led the team to a runner-up finish in the 1999 PBA All-Filipino Cup.
 In that season, he was selected to be the head coach of Rookies, Sophomores and Juniors in 1999 PBA All-Star Game.

 Chua remained as head coach until the 2000 season.
 He was succeeded by Derrick Pumaren in the 2001 season, Tanduay's final season.

 Sta.
 Lucia Realtors (2001–2007)

 In 2001, Chua joined the Sta.
 Lucia Realtors as assistant coach under Norman Black.
 In 2003, Chua was appointed as head coach and led Sta.
 Lucia to two semifinal appearances during the season (2003 PBA All-Filipino Cup and 2003 PBA Reinforced Conference).
 In February 2007, Sta.
-Lucia announced that Chua was moved to the position of team consultant and assistant coach Boyet Fernandez appointed as the new head coach.
+Lucia announced that Chua was moved to the position of team consultant and assistant coach Boyet Fernandez appointed as the new head coach, and Chua was demoted as team consultant.